 Again, the price of the story you tell yourself about guys being intimidated by you is that the story causes you to create disconnection.

 Here is the price we pay for telling yourself the BS story that men are intimidated by us:

-Men are men.
 Most of them are proportionally more masculine in relationships.
-Which means they are attracted to femininity.
-And that is emotionally attracted to femininity as well as physically attracted to femininity.
-(See article on what is femininity and how to become feminine)
+Which means they are attracted to femininity and what is value to them as a man.

 What am I getting at here?
 What’s the ‘answer’ in all this?

 The answer is that even if we did a law degree, even if we run our own business; that success means nothing to us as a feminine soul in comparison to having a healthy, emotionally attached relationship with a man.

 Did you also notice, I didn’t say “you are not pretty enough.”

 I didn’t say: “men don’t think you are sexy”, in fact they probably do think you’re sexy.